XAdanM/XAdamM.github.io/content/posts/ainion.md

 On the other hand, ChatGPT isn't creative enough to come up with article topics, so I thought of some frivolous ideas and generated the articles with prompts starting with "Write a long, detailed, highly exaggerated and farcical news article about...".

-And to trip you up, one of the ten articles I generated actually begins with an actual *The Onion* article!
+And to trip you up, one of the ten articles I generated actually begins with a real *The Onion* article!
 However, *The Onion* articles are usually very short, so I used ChatGPT to write some more about the topic.
 Can you identify which article is the real fake news?

 ## Programmers being trapped inside Vim and unable to exit